arcasen/interpreter-in-cpp/README.md

 ## Introduction

-A C/C++ implementation of calculator (REPL) for the bellowing syntax:
+A implementation of expression calculator with C language for the grammar:

 ```
 expr   ::= term { ( + | - ) term }